jolespin/veba/install/README.md

 The basis for these environments is creating a separate environment for each module with the `VEBA-` prefix and `_env` as the suffix.
 For example `VEBA-assembly_env` or `VEBA-binning-prokaryotic_env`.
 Because of this, `VEBA` is currently not available as a `conda` package but each module will be in the near future.
 In the meantime, please use the `veba/install/install_veba.sh` script which installs each environment from the yaml files in `veba/install/environments/`.
 After installing the environments, use the `veba/install/download_databases` script to download and configure the databases while also adding the environment variables to the activate/deactivate scripts in each environment.
 To install anything manually, just read the scripts as they are well documented and refer to different URL and paths for specific installation options.

-The majority of the time taken to build database is decompressing large archives, `Diamond` database creation of NR, and `MMSEQS2` database creation of microeukaryotic protein database.
+The majority of the time taken to build database is downloading/decompressing large archives, `Diamond` database creation of NR, and `MMSEQS2` database creation of microeukaryotic protein database.

-Total size is 375G but if you have certain databases installed already then you can just symlink them so the `VEBA_DATABASE` path has the correct structure.
+Total size is `390 GB` but if you have certain databases installed already then you can just symlink them so the `VEBA_DATABASE` path has the correct structure.
+Note, the exact size may vary as Pfam and NR are updated regularly.

 Each major version will be packaged as a [release](https://github.com/jolespin/veba/releases) which will include a log of module and script versions.